CedrickOka/doctrine-secret-type/README.md

 $ openssl pkey -in config/cert/private.pem -out config/cert/public.pem -pubout
 ```

-### Register new doctrine type
+### Configuration

-This package provides a App\Doctrine\Types\SecretType class that extends Doctrine\DBAL\Types\TextType.
+To configure Doctrine to use secret as a field type, you'll need to set up
-To get this working, you have to register the concrete column types.
+the following in your bootstrap:

 ```php
 <?php